ajoealex/chromedriver-download-helper/README.md

 - This tool supports Chrome/ChromeDriver versions 115 and above
 - For versions 114 and below, visit [chromedriver.chromium.org](https://chromedriver.chromium.org/downloads)
 - Starting from Selenium 4.6, manual driver downloads are no longer necessary
+- The site can be accessed at https://ajoealex.github.io/chromedriver-download-helper/